One by One (Cher song)

-"One by One" is a song by American singer Cher from her twenty-first studio album, It's a Man's World (1995).
-Co-written by Cher and Anthony Griffiths, two versions of the song were recorded for the album: the original, included on British pressings, is a soul song with elements of rock and was produced by Stephen Lipson.
+"One by One" is a song by American singer and actress Cher from her twenty-first studio album, It's a Man's World (1995), released as a single in 1996.
+It was co-written by Cher and Anthony Griffiths of the Real People, who had released their version prior as their debut single in 1987.
+Two versions of the song were recorded for It's a Man's World: the original, included on British pressings, is a soul song with elements of rock and was produced by Stephen Lipson.
 The American mix was produced by Sam Ward and has an R&B feel with slight alterations; additional remixes were created by DJ Junior Vasquez.
 In the United Kingdom, WEA released the song as the second single from the album on January 6, 1996; in the United States it was issued through Reprise Records as the lead single on May 21.

 Upon release, the song received positive reviews from critics, who deemed it a highlight in It's a Man's World.
 In the UK, the song reached the chart's top 10.
 It was less successful in America, barely cracking the Billboard Hot 100's top 60.
 The Junior Vasquez remixes, however, reached the top 10 on the Maxi-Singles Sales and Dance Club Play charts.
 To promote the single, a music video was shot.
 Directed by Marcus Nispel, it depicts Cher singing the song from within a television set; she also delivered performances on a handful of occasions throughout 1996.